mxkay/portfolio/project-worksheet.md

 ## Project Description

-This is a web application written in HTML, CSS, and Javascript with the purpose of showcasing my software developement project portfolio
+This is a web application for showcasing my skills in full-stack software engineering.

 ## Google Sheet